rochestercivicappchallenge/resources/teams.md

 Project Name
 =============

 Project Description.
 Can be short.
-Can be verbose. *be sure to use markdown* If applicable, include a link, like so: http://attroc.hackupstate.com
+Can be verbose. *Utilize the power of markdown when possible*.

+If applicable, include a link, like so: http://attroc.hackupstate.com

 Members